the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### The Carpentries
 The Carpentries [@Carpentries] is a non-profit entity that supports a range of open source training materials and international communities of volunteer instructors and helpers who run courses around these materials.
-The community also maintains the materials which are based around three core syllabuses -- Software Carpentry [@Wilson2006; @Wilson2016a], Data Carpentry [@Teal2015] and Library Carpentry [@Baker2016; @Cope2018].
+The community also maintains the materials which are based around three core syllabuses -- Software Carpentry [@CarpentriesSoftware; @Wilson2006; @Wilson2016a], Data Carpentry [@CarpentriesData; @Teal2015] and Library Carpentry [@CarpentriesLibrary; @Baker2016; @Cope2018].
 The training materials within these areas have been developed, reviewed and enhanced over several years ensuring that they represent best practice in training on these topics.
 The core Carpentries lessons are targeted primarily at the beginner level.
 However, the Carpentries Incubator [@CarpentriesIncubator] provides an environment for hosting additional community-developed training modules covering a wide range of other topics that have not gone through the peer review process of the core lessons.
 The material in the Incubator increasingly includes more intermediate-level training modules.
 After completion of a Carpentry workshop, learners can claim a certificate of attendance [@CarpentriesLearnerCertificates].